CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Basics/NetQ-Operation.md

 toc: 4
 ---

 In either in-band or out-of-band deployments, NetQ offers networkwide configuration and device management, proactive monitoring capabilities, and performance diagnostics for complete management of your network.
 Each component of the solution provides a critical element to make this possible.

 ## The NetQ Agent

 From a software perspective, a network switch has software associated with the hardware platform, the operating system, and communications.
 For data centers, the software on a Cumulus Linux network switch would be similar to the diagram shown here.

-{{< figure src="/images/netq/netq-agent-operation-diag.png" width="500" >}}
+{{<figure src="/images/netq/netq-agent-operation-diag.png" width="500">}}

 The NetQ Agent interacts with the various components and software on switches and hosts and provides the gathered information to the NetQ Platform.
 You can view the data using the NetQ CLI or UI.

-The NetQ Agent polls the user
-space applications for information about the performance of the various routing protocols and services that are running on the switch.
+The NetQ Agent polls the user space applications for information about the performance of the various routing protocols and services that are running on the switch.
 Cumulus Networks supports BGP and OSPF FRRouting (FRR) protocols as well as static addressing.
-Cumulus Linux also supports LLDP and MSTP among other protocols, and a variety of services such as systemd and sensors .
+Cumulus Linux also supports LLDP and MSTP among other protocols, and a variety of services such as systemd and sensors.
 For hosts, the NetQ Agent also polls for performance of containers managed with Kubernetes.
 All of this information is used to provide the current health of the network and verify it is configured and operating correctly.

-For example, if the NetQ Agent learns that an interface has gone down, a new BGP neighbor has been configured, or a container has moved, it provides that information to the NetQ
+For example, if the NetQ Agent learns that an interface has gone down, a new BGP neighbor has been configured, or a container has moved, it provides that information to the NetQ Platform.
-Platform.
 That information can then be used to notify users of the operational state change through various channels.
 By default, data is logged in the database, but you can use the CLI (`netq show events`) or configure the Event Service in NetQ to send the information to a third-party notification application as well.
 NetQ supports PagerDuty and Slack integrations.

 The NetQ Agent interacts with the Netlink communications between the Linux kernel and the user space, listening for changes to the network state, configurations, routes and MAC addresses.
 NetQ uses this information to enable notifications about these changes so that network operators and administrators can respond quickly when changes are not expected or favorable.

 For example, if a new route is added or a MAC address removed, NetQ Agent records these changes and sends that information to the NetQ Platform.
 Based on the configuration of the Event Service, these changes can be sent to a variety of locations for end user response.

 The NetQ Agent also interacts with the hardware platform to obtain performance information about various physical components, such as fans and power supplies, on the switch.
 Operational states and temperatures are measured and reported, along with cabling information to enable management of the hardware and cabling, and proactive maintenance.

 For example, as thermal sensors in the switch indicate that it is becoming very warm, various levels of alarms are generated.
 These are then communicated through notifications according to the Event Service configuration.

 ## The NetQ Platform

-Once the collected data is sent to and stored in the NetQ database, you
+Once the collected data is sent to and stored in the NetQ database, you can:
-can:

   - Validate configurations, identifying misconfigurations in your current network, in the past, or prior to deployment,